KRIISHSHARMA/OAI-config/README.md

   - In summary, the negative sign likely indicates a weaker signal compared to a reference, and the requirement for multiples of 2 might be a technical choice for the representation and handling of power levels in the specific system or protocol.

+- **preambleTransMax** :  Max number of RA preamble transmission performed before declaring a failure (see TS 38.321 [3], clauses 5.1.4, 5.1.5).